olivierdalang/layerCombinations/README.md

     - group folding is stored also (does not work for subgroups in 1.8)
     - layer folding is stored also (does not work at all in 1.8)
     - "current" layer combination is stored
+- 2013-03-17 - Version 0.7 :
+    - storage format improved (using the new composer's UUID), applying compositions to maps should be more robust
+    - /!\ compatibility is broken with 0.6.
+A python script is provided to partialy translate old files.
+    - added "use folding" checkbox to temporarily disable the folding feature

 ## Contribute ##